BRAIN INJURY LAWYERS IN LEXINGTON, KY

 What Are Brain Injury Settlements and Verdicts Worth?

-While each case is different, a brain injury victim and his or her family may be eligible under Kentucky law to receive compensation for the following types of damages:
+While each case is different, a brain injury victim and their family may be eligible under Kentucky law to receive compensation for the following types of damages:

 Lost Wages and Loss of Future Earning Capacity: A brain injury victim may receive compensation for work missed while recovering from a brain injury.
-Furthermore, if the brain injury reduces the victim’s ability to perform the essential function of his or her job, he or she may be able to recover damages for diminished earning capacity.
+Furthermore, if the wound reduces the victim’s ability to perform the essential function of their job, they may be able to recover damages for diminished earning capacity.

 Loss of Consortium: If the brain injury victim is married, the injured person’s spouse may have a claim for loss of consortium.
 Loss of consortium is intended to compensate a victim’s spouse for deprivation of the benefits of a family relationship.